nilansaha/convex/README.md

 import convex
 convex.download() # Download all the necessary models tagger = convex.PosTagger() # Initialize the Pos Tagging Pipeline
-tagger("Let's see how this new tagger works.") # Tag a sentence
+tagger("Let's see how well this new tagger works.") # Tag a sentence
 ```

 Output -